hantsy/java-sandbox/text-block.md

 <new line delimiter>
 ```

-Another example ,  we change the closing delimiter position,
+Another example ,  we change the position of the closing delimiter,

 ```java
 String hello2 = """